Helping an Alcoholic Loved One

 How to Help Someone with Alcohol Use Disorder

-Outside of seeking help for codependency, you can take multiple steps to help your loved one recognize their drinking problem and seek professional treatment.
-It is important to approach your loved one with care, understanding, and knowledge.
+Beyond addressing codependency, several strategies can help your loved one recognize their drinking problem and seek professional treatment.
+Approach your loved one with empathy, knowledge, and care.

 Avoid Enablement